Evidence review

 **503B outsourcing facilities** register with the FDA, are subject to federal current-good-manufacturing-practice (CGMP) inspection, and can compound in larger batches1.
 That extra federal oversight is a meaningful quality signal.

 Neither lane produces an FDA-approved drug.
 But a program working with a 503B facility, or a well-run 503A, is a very different proposition from an anonymous website.
 Ask your provider which lane its pharmacy operates in — and treat a non-answer as an answer.
+Non-answers are the norm rather than the exception: Pepti names two prescribers in full and its pharmacy not at all, and Rehydra+ goes no further than "our pharmacy partner" while claiming a certification whose badge cannot be checked against the body that supposedly issued it.
+The lanes matter more than ever now that the shortage-era compounding allowance has ended, and who can still legitimately get a compounded prescription is now a narrower question than it was a year ago.

 The green flags